Watch above: The situation is so dire that old enemies, the U.S. and Iran, are mulling cooperation to deal with the situation. Eric Sorensen reports.

 U.S. Secretary of State John Kerry said Monday he “wouldn’t rule out anything that would be constructive to providing real stability.”

-“We’re open to discussions if there is something constructive that can be contributed by Iran, if Iran is prepared to do something that is going to respect the integrity and sovereignty of Iraq and ability of the government to reform,” he told Katie Couric in the Yahoo News interview.
+“We’re open to discussions if there is something constructive that can be contributed by Iran, if Iran is prepared to do something that is going to respect the integrity and sovereignty of Iraq and ability of the government to reform,” he told Katie Couric in a Yahoo News interview.

 “When the U.S. takes action against [the militants], then one can think about cooperation,” The Associated Press reported Rouhani saying at a press conference in Tehran on Saturday.
 “Until today, no specific request for help has been demanded.
 But we are ready to help within international law.”

-The Canadian government said Monday would not send military support to assist with the situation, but Foreign Affairs Minister John Baird said Canada is “committed to working with the Iraqi leadership.”
+The Canadian government said Monday it would not send military support to assist with the situation, but Foreign Affairs Minister John Baird said Canada is “committed to working with the Iraqi leadership.”

 “I should point out that Canada has not been asked to participate in any military effort, nor is it something we are considering,” Baird said during Question Period.